lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/07-install-keycloak.md

 Future upgrades may require switching to a custom build or using the build command explicitly.
 Always verify compatibility before updating the image tag.

-> I have tried the newer images first with first deploying a build container and then the normal container but for still an unknown reason it never fully got it working.
+> I have tried the newer images with first deploying a build container and then the normal container but for still an unknown reason I never got it fully working.
 During debugging, I lowered the image version and tried the "auto-build" and got it working.
 For me, this is fine now because this is just for testing.
+The error was related that after the build, the volume was empty when the pod with the "start" option ran.

 ---